Countdown to your dream dance vacation

 🌺 February 25-March 1, 2026 | Honolulu, Hawaii

 Get ready to dance in paradise!
 The Hawaii Salsa & Bachata Congress brings world-class dancers, the hottest DJs, and top instructors to the stunning shores of Honolulu.
 Whether you're looking to level up your skills, social dance all night, or simply soak in the tropical vibes, this is an experience like no other.
+And, for 2026, we have TWO performance bootcamps (performances are optional) by Misaki and Charlie Garcia - East vs West, the ultimate showdown here in Hawaii!

 From high-energy workshops to unforgettable social dancing with breathtaking ocean views, the magic of Hawaii and the passion of Latin dance come together for five days and nights of nonstop fun.
 Don't miss this one-of-a-kind dance vacation!